 - Like Blogger or Tumblr, WordPress.com allows you to create a blog-based website quickly.
 By default, it will “live” at ______.wordpress.com — but the people behind WordPress have kindly added a bonus add-on feature that allows you to get a domain name from them, and point it to your WordPress.com site.
 That means that you can get a domain name like, “thisismydomainname.com” and connect it up to your WordPress.com site and that is where your site will now “live.”

 - WordPress.com allows you to use a bunch of templates/themes that they make available to change the way your site looks and those templates allow you to do things like add your own logo to the top of the page and make other basic changes to personalize your site.
 And for a little extra money, you can get in there and make some additional customizations if you know what you’re doing (ie: you’re comfortable with making code changes).
 But it doesn’t let you do whatever you want to your site.
 You can’t add functionality to the site or change what’s there or completely customize the layout.
 They intentionally limit what’s possible to keep it simple and easy-to-use.
 This means that aside from the small changes you can make, your website might look very similar to many other websites out there.
-That’s not necessarily a bad thing in all cases, but it is something to consider.
+That’s not necessarily a bad thing, but it is something to consider.

 - WordPress.com is primarily for blog-based websites.
 Yes, you can add static pages, and tailor your site to be a portfolio-site or a news-based site, but primarily it’s optimized for people who plan to generate content via a blogging model.
 And they make it easy for you to connect your WordPress.com blog to your social media profiles, which is nice.